mrb114/ECE6258/README.md

 * To accomodate the color images, the registration transformation is computed for each channel of the input volumes and averaged across the R, G, and B channels before being applied to the float image
 * As multiple floating images may be required to generate one successful group image, the image registration class, IReg, allows for multiple floating images to be uploaded at once and each will be registered individually to the reference image
 * Future implementations will include multi-processing to improve processing time of the registration process

+Facial Segmentation:
+* TODO

+Image Stitching:
+* Image stitching is implemented using the mask created from the facial segmenation step with Gaussian pyramids.
+* OpenCV implementations of pyramid generations are utilized for the creation of the Gaussian and Laplacian pyramids.

 Development
 -----------